-Once the existing facade had been removed and the remaining framework was exposed it was clear that this would not be a standard build.
-The initial 2 storey public house had been extended vertically a number of times and each level threw up a different issue/construction method.
-Working with Osbornes and the consultant teams it was necessary to create bespoke designs for many of the varying situations that were discovered and engineering checks carried out by NACWL ran into thousands of pages.
-Add to this the prominent central London location and small footprint of the site this was a very challenging project.
+Once the existing facade had been removed and the remaining framework was exposed, it was clear this would not be a standard build.
+The original 2 storey public house had been extended vertically a number of times and each level presented a different issue and construction method.
+We worked with Osborne and the consultant teams to create bespoke designs for many of the varied situations that were discovered.
+The engineering checks we carried out ran into thousands of pages.

-The office areas on level 2-5 also utilised a combination of Cast glass and Schueco products but this time Schueco’s CV60 vent was used for the first time in the UK to create a vertical Ribbon window affect.
-The sto panels on the main elevation were decorated individually with patterns created by relieving the face of the panels using CNC machinery.
-The architects 9 unique designs were challenging to achieve but we are pleased with the finished product and the level 6 Sto feature at parapet level that was constructed, filled and painted on site by NACWL’s direct labour which we are very proud of!
+The office areas on level 2-5 also utilised a combination of Cast Glass and Schueco products.
+Schueco’s CV60 vent was used for the first time in the UK to create a vertical ribbon window effect.
+The STO panels on the main elevation were decorated with patterns created by revealing the face of the panels using CNC machinery.

-The new penthouse was completely clad by NACWL installing Iko hotmelt roofing systems to the level 6 balcony and level 7 roof, FW 50 Schueco Curtain wall with bi-parting sliding doors to the level 6 facade and topped off with a bespoke bronze anodised aluminium canopy and cast glass balustrade at level 7.
+NACWL completely clad the new penthouse.
+We also installed Iko hotmelt roofing systems to the level 6 balcony and level 7 roof, FW 50 Schueco Curtain wall with bi-parting sliding doors to the level 6 facade and topped off with a bespoke bronze anodised aluminium canopy and Cast Glass balustrade at level 7.